33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 These quirky doors situated in the West Harbour underneath Fort Lovrijenac make a great photo op no matter who you are!

-But, for Game of Thrones fans, this is also where we see the Gold Cloaks killing some of Robert Baratheon’s children in Season 2.
+But, for Game of Thrones fans, this is also where we see the Gold Cloaks hunting down some of Robert Baratheon’s children in Season 2.

 kate storm in front of west harbour doors, one of the hidden gems in dubrovnik